Which Of The Following Is Not Equal To 01

 1. String Data Type

 As mentioned earlier, when "01" is treated as a string, it's a sequence of two characters.
-The ASCII value of '0' is 48, and the ASCII value of '1' is 49.
-Therefore, the string "01" is fundamentally different from the integer 1.
+Still, the ASCII value of '0' is 48, and the ASCII value of '1' is 49.
+That's why, the string "01" is fundamentally different from the integer 1.

 Example (Python):